-You can lower the chances of getting bitten by one of these spiders by:
+Widows and recluses can be found both indoors and outdoors.
+You can lower the chances of being bitten by one of these spiders by:

 Widow Spiders in California